Hedlen/NISwGSP_Ubuntu/README.md

 4. [Input-42-data](http://www.cmlab.csie.ntu.edu.tw/project/stitching-wGSP/input-42-data.zip)
 5. [All our results](http://www.cmlab.csie.ntu.edu.tw/project/stitching-wGSP/0_results.zip)

+### Building
+1. cd to the ./vlfeat-0.9.20 and build the vlfeat; in ubuntu, "make" is enough for this task
+2. use the CMake to configure the project and make sure set the VLFEAT_LIBRARY with the "./vlfeat-0.9.20/bin/***(the name depend on you system)/libvl"
+3. mkdir build
+4. cd build && cmake .. && make

 ### Usage
 1. Download code and compile.
 	* You need **Eigen**, **VLFeat**, **OpenCV 3.0.0** and [**OpenMP**](https://github.com/nothinglo/NISwGSP/issues/8) (if you don't need to use omp.h, you can ignore it.)